-Sometimes, the associations for each specialty can provide information as far as what’s a normal salary in your specialty.
+Sometimes, the associations for each specialty can provide information on your specialty’s average salary.
 That’s one way to look at it.
-As far as productivity goes, this is a little more difficult.
-It’s going to be completely based upon, I guess, the arrangement.
-Is it kind of a hybrid of a base salary and RVU production?
-Is it a base salary and net collections?
-Or is it all RVU?
+As far as productivity goes, this is more difficult.
+It’s going to be entirely based on the arrangement.
+Is it a hybrid between a base salary and RVU production?
+A base salary and net collections?
+Is it all RVU?
 Is it all net collections?

-This one is dependent upon what’s the type of structure.
-If it’s net collections, if it’s a hybrid model, meaning you’re getting a base plus a certain amount.
-Let’s say, for instance, the expectation was 20,000.
-Anything collected over 20,000 by the practice, the physician will then get 15 to 25% of that.
-That would be a normal percentage.
-If the physician is purely on net collections, around 40 to 45% is standard.
+This one is dependent upon the type of structure.
+You’re getting a base plus a certain amount of its net collections or a hybrid model.
+Let’s say.
+For instance, the expectation was 20,000.
+Anything collected is over 20,000 by the practice, and the physician will get 15 to 25% of that.
+That would be a standard percentage.
+If the physician is purely on net collections, around 40 to 45% is average.

 As far as non-compete goes, this does vary state by state on what’s considered reasonable.
-There are a few states where it’s completely unenforceable, California and Mexico for instance.
-Normally, the non-compete shouldn’t be any longer than a year and the geographic restrictions should be somewhere between 5 to 15 miles from your primary practice location.
+There are a few states where it’s wholly unenforceable, California and Mexico, for instance.
+Usually, the non-compete shouldn’t be any longer than a year, and the geographic restrictions should be somewhere between 5 to 15 miles from your primary practice location.
 Where to negotiate with this?

 Terms That Matter for Physician Contracts

-The length, you want to keep it one year or shorter.
+You want to keep the length at one year or shorter.
 You want the non-compete to only apply to a few locations.
-Some employers will say the non-compete attaches to every facility we own in the entire city.
+Some employers will say the non-compete applies to every facility we own in the city.
 Instead of having one office within 10 miles, you could have 30.
 So, that’s very important.
 And then specialty as well.
 Some specialties can do multiple things.

 Physician Employment Contracts Negotiation Tips

-Meaning that they’re not going to accommodate the physician in some way.
-So, I caution any physician who has been given a job offer, we ask for some clarification or certain concessions, and they simply say no. This is it.
+It means they’re not going to accommodate the physician somehow.
+So, I caution any physician who has received a job offer.
+We ask for some clarification or certain concessions, and they say no, this is it.
 That’s usually a red flag.
 And I tell the physician that you may want to continue looking for a job because this might not be a good fit for you.

 Anything in the contract is negotiable.
 You need to figure out what’s most important to you.
-Sometimes, the non-compete is absolutely the number one thing.
+Sometimes, a non-compete is absolutely the number one thing.
 For others, it’s compensation.
-For others, it’s not having to pay tail insurance.
-It really is dependent upon the physician’s wants and needs and then tailoring the negotiations to get them to that point.
+For others, they do not have to pay tail insurance.
+It depends upon the physician’s wants and needs and then tailoring the negotiations to get them to that point.

 What to Know Before Signing Your First Physician Contract | Contracts

 What should you know before you sign your first physician employment contract?
-This question is a broad topic, but we’re going to hit the main areas, and things to think about before signing your first employment agreement.
+This question is a broad topic, but we’re going to hit the main areas and things to consider before signing your first employment agreement.

 Ways to Determine if Compensations Offered Are of Fair Market Value

-Another way of thinking about it would be, if you have classmates in your training program, you need to ask them what they’re receiving.
-It’s going to vary based upon geography and then setting.
-Are they going into a hospital network?
-Are they going into the federal facility?
+Another way of thinking about it would be if you have classmates in your training program, ask them what they’re receiving.
+It’s going to vary based on geography and then setting.
+Are they going into a hospital network or a federal facility?
 Or are they going into private practice in some way?
-It is good to speak to people you train with to see what they’re being offered.
+It is good to speak to people you train with to see what offers they got.
 And then mentors are another excellent place.